 Spotting a Tiger in the Wild Grasslands of Kaziranga

-The North-East India has seven sister states namely Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, and Tripura.
-Apart from the sister states, Sikkim is also located in the north eastern region of India.
+North-East India has seven sister states namely Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, and Tripura.
+Apart from the sister states, Sikkim is also located in the northeastern region of India.

 I visited Assam and stayed there for nearly a week.
-Since my brother and sister-in-law moved to Assam a few months back, I was lucky to have them take me around.
+Since I had family that moved to Assam a few months back, I was lucky to have them take me around.

 On the first day, we visited the Brahmaputra Ghat in Gauhati where we went on the Alfresco cruise.
 The evening at the cruise was so relaxing.
 The view of the sun slipping into the mountains while the cruise sailed into the little islands was simply glorious.